Dhole/gallerina/README.md

 # Features

 - Supports multiple image formats: `JPEG`, `PNG`, `GIF`.
+- Support video file formats: `MP4`.
 - Parsing of EXIF metadata to index photos by taken date.
-- Sorting by: name, file modification date, taken date (EXIF).
+- Sorting by: name, file modification date, taken date (EXIF) and random.
 - Parallel directory scanning and thumbnail creation.
 - Differential update when re-scanning the image directory.
+- Recursive mode to view all images in sub-folders.
+- Pagination support.

 ## Frontend

 - Lazy loading of thumbnails in folder view
-- No infinite scroll
+- No infinite scroll (Pagination with manual page switching)
 - Mouse or keyboard media view navigation
 - Full screen support.
     - In media view, click image for fullscreen; then click left area or right area to navigate, or use the left and arrow keys.